aliraza011/aliraza011.github.io/_pages/teaching.md

 <div class="pdf-container">
     <a href="/assets/blogs/llm_privacy.pdf" target="_blank" style="font-size: 10px; font-weight: bold;">
-        Blog 1: From what They Did To What They Think: The Shift From Clicks to Conversations (12:2025)
+        Blog 1: From what They Did To What They Think: The Shift From Clicks to Conversations (Published: 12/2025)
     </a>

     <iframe class="pdf-frame" src="/assets/blogs/llm_privacy.pdf"></iframe>